mp4096/discrete-frechet-distance/README.md

 ## Discrete Frechét distance
 Compute the discrete Frechét distance [1] between two curves specified by ordered discrete points in _n_-dimensional space according to algorithm in [2].

-The implementation is based on MATLAB function by Zachary Danziger [3] (however, it does not provide computation of coupling sequence).
+The implementation is based on MATLAB function by Zachary Danziger [3]; however, it does not provide computation of coupling sequence.
 Depending on the number of points and the number of dimensions, this MEX function is 10 to 50 times as fast as [3].

 ### Installation
 Open the repo directory in MATLAB and type